priyankak17/Motion-detector-using-Open-CV/README.md

 # Motion-detector-using-Open-CV
-Python project to capturing motion of objects in front of system camera
+Python project to capture motion in objects in front of system camera